 Parental involvement is a hallmark of our school.
-One parent from each family is expected to contribute approximately four mornings a year working assisting with classroom support in the elementary school.
+One parent from each family is expected to contribute approximately four mornings a year assisting with classroom support in the Elementary school.
 Many parents choose to do more than this.
 A Classroom Support Parent’s (CSP) duties consist of helping with supervision at recess, photocopying, and the marking of some student work.
 A schedule is assigned by the office staff at the beginning of the day, and then by the classroom teacher once in a classroom.
-Parents with children in kindergarten are expected to do classroom support in the kindergarten, but are exempt from doing classroom support in the grade school.
+Parents with children in Kindergarten are expected to do classroom support in the Kindergarten, but are exempt from doing classroom support in the Grade school.
 All CSP’s must submit their volunteer documentation as mentioned in the previous point.

 Are all families expected to do fundraising?

 Not all families will be able to contribute in the same fashion, but each family is asked to raise a minimum of $250 per year (or $100 if you only have a child in Kindergarten).
 Most families find it very easy to do this because of the creative fundraisers that we have planned.
 For example, many is raised well over this amount on the Read-a-Thon alone.
 By specifying a dollar amount on the fundraising, we have virtually eliminated the problem of some families simply coasting on the hard work of others, and it makes it clear to all what is meant by "helping with fundraising."
 Those who prefer may simply write a cheque to cover their fundraising commitment and not participate in the fundraising activities.

 Please visit our Tuition page by clicking here or on the link in the right hand column.